 You may need to pair the pen with your Surface again after you change the batteries.

-Those two buttons are powered by the AAAA battery, if there is a problem with the AAAA battery, you should also have problems with the pen writes as well.
+The AAAA battery powers those two buttons; if there is a problem with the AAAA battery, you should also have problems with the pen writing.
 If so, you need to reinstall or replace the AAAA battery.

 Otherwise, if you have no problems with the pen write, you might get a defective Surface Pen.
 Contact Microsoft for service or replacement.

-The Surface Pen’s top button is primarily used by default for quick access to OneNote app in Windows 8.1.
-However, since the release of Windows 10 Anniversary Update, you now have options to choose which actions you want to take including the new Windows Ink Workspace.
-There are some root causes that the top button doesn’t take its actions:
+The Surface Pen’s top button is primarily used by default for quick access to the OneNote app in Windows 8.1.
+However, since the release of the Windows 10 Anniversary Update, you now have options to choose which actions you want to take, including the new Windows Ink Workspace.
+There are some root causes why the top button doesn’t take action:

 1. You didn’t pair your Surface Pen to your Surface

-You can quickly access to OneNote or Windows Ink Workspace by just pressing the Top button in a range 10 meters from your Surface.
-As it uses Bluetooth 4.0 LE, you need to pair your Surface Pen to your Surface first before you can use it.
-Here is how (described in Microsoft support page):
+You can quickly access OneNote or Windows Ink Workspace by pressing the Top button within a range of 10 meters from your Surface.
+As it uses Bluetooth 4.0 LE, you must pair your Surface Pen to your Surface before using it.
+Here is how (described on the Microsoft support page):

 Note If the pen already appears in the list of Bluetooth devices, you might need to remove the Surface Pen from the device list and pair it with your Surface again.First, make the Surface Pen discoverable.
 Press and hold the top button for about 7 seconds, until the light in the middle of the pen clip starts to flash.